Lawrence Massacre: Attack

 The raid was less of a battle and more of a mass execution.
 Two weeks before the attack, a Lawrence newspaper had boasted, "Lawrence has ready for any emergency over five hundred fighting men...every one of who would like to see [Quantrill's raiders]".
 However, a squad of soldiers temporarily stationed in Lawrence had returned to Fort Leavenworth, and due to the surprise, swiftness, and fury of the initial assault, the local militia was unable to assemble and mount a defense.
 Most of those Quantrill and his raiders killed were not carrying any weapon.
 Before the Lawrence Massacre, a previous attack on Lawrence, the Sacking of Lawrence, saw the pro-slavery attackers, led by Samuel J. Jones, a pro-slavery Missourian who served as Sheriff of Douglas County, demanding that the citizens of Lawrence give up their firearms to the raiders.
 Many citizens initially refused, but by the end of the sacking itself, many in Lawrence were left without a weapon of any sort, which, along with the swiftness of the Lawrence Massacre later on, saw Lawrence left defenseless against the attack.

 Because revenge was a principal motive for the attack, Quantrill's raiders entered Lawrence with lists of men to be killed and buildings to be burned.
 Senator James H. Lane was at the top of the list.
 Lane was a military leader and chief political proponent of the jayhawking raids that had cut a swath of death, plundering, and arson through western Missouri (including the destruction of Osceola) in the early months of the Civil War.
 Lane escaped death by racing through a cornfield in his nightshirt.
-John Speer, who Lane had put into the newspaper business, was one of Lane's chief political backers and was also on the list.
+John Speer, whom Lane had put into the newspaper business, was one of Lane's chief political backers and was also on the list.
 Speer likewise escaped execution, but two of his sons were killed in the raid.
 (One of Speer's sons may have been the same John L. Speer that appeared on a list of Red Legs previously issued by the Union military.)
 Speer's youngest son, 15-year-old Billy, may have been included on the death lists, but Quantrill's men released him after he gave them a false name.
 (Billy Speer later shot one of the raiders during their exit from Lawrence, causing one of the few casualties among Quantrill's command while in Lawrence.)
 Charles L. Robinson, first governor of Kansas and a prominent abolitionist, may also have been on the list, although he was not killed.
 This according to Richard Cordley, a minister in Lawrence and a survivor of the attack: